-In 2020, as a pandemic upended life not only in the U.S., but across the globe, Susan Zakin founded Journal of the Plague Year.
+When a pandemic upended life as we know it, Susan Zakin founded Journal of the Plague Year.
 The magazine, an inspired mashup of analytical journalism and creative writing, attracted talented writers (Steve Erickson, Mikal Gilmore, Blanche McCrary Boyd, J.C.
 Hallman, Luisita López Torregrosa) and an enthusiastic following.

 And, hey, it helps to have a captive audience.
 Read more here.

-After ten years living part-time in Africa, I came back to the United States with a fresh, if not optimistic perspective.
+After ten years living part-time in Africa, I came back to the United States with a new but not particularly optimistic perspective.
 I saw the country--my country--engaging in a dangerous flirtation with becoming a failed state.
 These stories examine facets of America's version of what's now been recognized as a global phenomenon.

 Coyotes and Town Dogs: Earth First! and the Environmental Movement

 When Dave Foreman and his environmentalist friends decided to bring a novel about eco sabotage in the Southwest to life, they never thought they'd attracted thousands of followers.
 Earth First! was America's radical movement of the 1980s and 1990s.
 Inspired by the work of conservation biologists, the hippie cowboys (and cowgirls) of Earth First! sounded the alarm on the extinction crisis -- and galvanized a generation with their vision of an Edenic continent where buffalo darkened the Great Plains and passenger pigeons crowded the sky.
 With their take-no-prisoners approach to activism, it was inevitable that they would attract the notice of the FBI, but history has shown that, more often than not, the guerrilla theater radicals were right about the severity of the threat to the world's natural systems.
 This new edition is significantly updated, with a new afterword by the author.